sarahmelo/sarahmelo.dev/README.md

 ### I,'m Sarah :shipit:
 I am currently learning **VueJs, ReactJS, NextJs and css libraries**.
-But i'm focusing on VueJs
-As a hobby.
-I like to spend time studying astronomy :ringed_planet: , but I also like to have fun with games, videos, and other random things.
+As a hobby, I like to spend time studying astronomy :ringed_planet: , but I also like to have fun with games, videos, and other random things.
 ### Knowledge and skills:

 ![dark - black](https://github.com/sarahmelo/sarahmelo/blob/master/dark%20-%20black.svg)